bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_funnel.md

 Such a funnel can be setup like this:

 1. Make sure the local service (which we will make available public soon) does not use https, but ***plain http***.
-Because lie before (when serving a local service within your tailnet), the reverse proxy in the Tailscale agent will be responsible for setting up https connections.
+Because like we did before (when serving a local service within your tailnet), the reverse proxy in the Tailscale agent will be responsible for setting up https connections.

    For example the node-red-contrib-google-smarthome node can be configured to use plain http, by specifying explicit that SSL will be taken care of in another tool: